DAVID BISSELL

 DAVID RADFORD

-David is a Lecturer in Sociology in the School of Communication, International Studies and Languages, Division of Education, Arts and Social Sciences, at the University of South Australia.
+David is an Associate Professor in Sociology at the University of South Australia.
 David’s research interests revolve around mobilities, identities and social change.
 These have included research on aeromobilities and contemporary mobile lives with Profs Anthony Elliott and the late John Urry; religious and ethnic mobilities through conversion processes between religious traditions, particularly in Central Asia; and migration mobilities, which is his current research focus, investigating the dynamics associated with the growing non-European [including refugee] migration in rural and regional Australia.

 LAUREN RICKARDS